lkilcher/dolfyn/xarray_dev_changelog.md

 			- Coherence and covariance functions
 				- Renamed 'cohere' and 'phase_angle' to 'calc_coh' and 'calc_phase_angle'
 				- Updated so that one can calculate coherence, auto-/cross-covariance with 1D or 3D velocity arrays
-				- Added comments
 			- Updated turbulence dissipation functions return correctly for xarray
 				- LT83 or TE01 methods can take either the 3D velocity or a single velocity array
 				- SF method only can handle single beam at a time
 					- sanity note: dissipation rates within isotropic cascade for each velocity direction should theoretically be equal (def of isotropic)
 					- leaving to user to average 'LT83' returns together if they'd like
 					- 'TE01' natively returns the averaged dissipation rate
-				- Added 'np.nan-' so the 'epsilon' functions can handle nans
+				- Changed '.mean()' to 'np.nanmean' so the 'epsilon' functions can handle nans

 		- Cleaning code - done
-			- Need to update with xarray's nan interpolation - done
+			- Updated with xarray's nativenan interpolation
 			- ADCPs - individual cleaning functions
 			- ADVs - has masking methods that feed into a fill-in method

 		- Time - done
-			- Change mpl time to epoch time
+			- Changed mpl time to epoch time
-			- Add conversion functions
+			- Added conversion functions

 		- Refactor binary readers - done
 				1. Binary files read into a dictionary of dictionaries using netcdf naming conventions
 					- Should be easier to debug
-				2. Need to write (adjust the file I previously created) an xarray dataset constructor that'll build off that dictionary
+				2. Wrote an xarray dataset constructor that'll build off that dictionary
-				3. Should be able to use the '_set_coords' subroutine located in `rotate.base` to set orientation coordinates
+				3. Using the `_set_coords` subroutine located in `rotate.base` to set orientation coordinates
-				- is there a point to keeping a dedicated h5py DOLfYN to xarray DOLfYN conversion file?
 			- Step 1 completed
 				- No pressure data from vectors or awacs??
 Registering as 0 in binary?
-				- AWAC temp scaling is way off (?) - Added 0.01 factor
+				- Fixed AWAC temp scaling - Added 0.01 factor
 				- Added 0.1 scale factor for Signature magnetometer to return in units of uT
+				- Fixed GPS timestamps for TRDI WinRiver and VMDAS data
 			- Step 2 & 3 - done
 				- Moved Vector rotation matrices from attributes to variables
 				- Removed user-nonsensical configuration data
-				- Added 'save_mat' function
+				- Added matlab I/O capabilities
-				- Fixed - Broke rotation code - bad determinant warning in 'orientmat' at indices {} error - added rough code to search for nan's
+				- Added code to search for nan's in Nortek classic instrument's orientation data - bad determinant warning in 'orientmat' at indices {} error
+				- Added code to trim GPS data to its native length - TRDI doesn't save lat/lon interpolated to velocity data timestamps

 - Update testing - done
 	- Added check signature velocity rotations against nortek matfiles - done
-	- Logical values are auto-dropped when saving netCDF - changed true/false attributes to 1/0
+	- Changed true/false attributes to 1/0 - Logical values are auto-dropped when saving netCDF
 	- Dropped testing for python 2.x because xarray doesn't support it
-	- Tests against h5 - done
-		- earth2principal fails when xarray's built in mean (np.nanmean) fills in values within principal heading calculation
-		- dimension mismatch affects motion correction filters
+	- Updated test data to handle `np.nanmean` changes in source code
+	- Verified xarray output against h5py and dropped h5py-based source code from package
 	- Testing and h5 folders not included in setup.py

 - Notes:
 	- Deep copy absolutely everything. <-period <-endstop (Is there a way to disable global variables?)
 	- DOLfYN loads data as returned by the instrument or software (generally if velocity in beam no correction has been done, if in earth it has)
-	- Subsequently-read TRDI datafiles will contain variables from previous instrument even if the instrument didn't record them - remnant/memory of global variables in the IO code?
 	- Occasional TRDI sampling frequency calculation error - calculation depends on a variable that appears haphazardly written by TRDI software (VMDAS)
 	- Bad AWAC IMU data reads as 6551.x?